I am working at Medical Epidemiology and Biostatistics (MEB), Karolinska Institutet, as a senior researcher with a focus on cancer genomics.

-The Cancer Genomics team is responsible for targeted sequencing in a prospective clinical trial investigating the effect of adjuvant aspirin treatment of PI3K mutated localized colorectal cancer.
-Patient inclusion was initiated in the fall 2016 and during the first year 542 colorectal cancers were profiled with two weeks turnover.
-Reports with randomization information is being sent on a weekly basis to a national network of 27 participating hospitals.
+ALASCCA is a randomized prospective clinical trial investigating the effect of adjuvant aspirin treatment of PI3K mutated localized colorectal cancer.
+Patients are included from a network of 32 hospitals in Sweden, Denmark, Finland and Norway.
+Inclusion was initiated in the fall of 2016 and currently (2020-05-21) 2741 colorectal cancer cases have been profiled by broad panel sequencing with two weeks turnover.
 The trial will run until approximately 4000 study participants have been included.

 - Mutations, amplifications and genomic rearrangements in the androgen receptor.